tcrouzet/md/2009/03/narrative-nonfiction.md

 > Though often reading like fiction, \[it\] is not fiction.
 It is, or should be, as reliable as the most reliable reportage, although it seeks a larger truth than is possible through the mere compilation of verifiable facts, the use of direct quotations, and adherence to the rigid organizational style of the older form.

-J’ai envie de m’approprier ces propos.
+J'ai envie de m'approprier ces propos.
 En écrivant *Itinéraire d’un homme libre*, j’ai justement recherché une vérité plus grande, j’ai voulu dépasser l’histoire pour y trouver un sens pour moi.

+Tags: NetLittérature, une